nurkiewicz/nurkiewicz.com/docs/_posts/podcast/2020-06-09-serverless.md

 Obviously serverless or function-as-a-service has many disadvantages as well.
 The biggest one is known as cold start.
-It's not a coincidence that I mentioned dynamic languages like python or Java Script.
+It's not a coincidence that I mentioned dynamic languages like Python or Java Script.
 When you're running them, there is no expensive virtual machine that needs to warm up before it can actually serve request.
 Serverless with Java or C# is not that much appealing, although still practiced.
 Because, for example, JVM needs at least a few hundred milliseconds to speed up.